chrisdone/website/posts/pi-blog.markdown

 service is [webhook](https://github.com/adnanh/webhook), both come as systemd services, so the effort was very minimal.

-There's no particular technical advantage over you reading this page from my home or the Digital Ocean server which only cost me about 10$/mo.
-But it was a fun little project.
+There's no particular technical advantage of you reading this page from my home, over the Digital Ocean server I've had for years, which only cost me about $10/mo.
+But it was a fun little project!